Adrienne Edwards: Whitney Biennial 2022

 In October 2019, the Whitney Museum announced that Adrienne Edwards and David Breslin would curate the 2022 Whitney Biennial.
-She is the official co-curator alongside David Breslin for Quiet as It’s Kept, the eighteenth iteration of the landmark exhibition.
+She is the official co-curator alongside David Breslin for Quiet as It's Kept, the eighteenth iteration of the landmark exhibition.
 The 2022 Whitney Biennial officially opens to the public on April 6, 2022.

 Writing

 Edwards authored the catalog for Blackness in Abstraction, the group exhibition she organized at Pace Gallery; as well as, contributing to the "Carrie Mae Weems: The Kitchen Table Series" and Ellen Gallagher's catalog Accidental Records.
 Edwards was the performance reviews editor for the journal of feminist theory Women & Performance.

 Other activities

-In 2022, Edwards chaired the jury of the Venice Biennale.
+Edwards chaired the juries that selected Kapwani Kiwanga for the Frieze Artist Award (2018) and Simone Leigh and Sonia Boyce for awards at the Venice Biennale (2022).
+In 2019, she nominated Yto Barrada for the Prince Pierre Foundation's International Contemporary Art Prize; the prize ultimately went to Arthur Jafa though.